 Most importantly, have fun finding gifts from the heart and keep the shopping experience stress free so you can focus on the important things.
 Happy Holidays!

-Jennifer Cheek is the Public Relations Specialist at Boone County Public Library.
+Jennifer Cheek is the Public Relations Director at Boone County Public Library.
 A graduate from the College of Mount St. Joseph focusing on English and Communications, she previously worked in Advertising/Media Buying and still continues as a freelancer.